Global labor arbitrage: Forms of global labor arbitrage

 Global labor arbitrage can take many forms, including but not limited to:

 Foreign outsourcing

 Capital moves to nations with cheap labor, lower taxes and or fewer environmental regulations or other costs of doing business for the purpose of producing goods and services for export to other markets.
 The classic example is the case of a factory or office closing in Nation A and then moving to Nation B for the purpose of producing goods or services at lower labor costs for export back to Nation A's market.
 This can result in layoffs for workers in Nation A. For example, in the United States, the amount of manufacturing jobs has decreased while the importation of manufactured goods from other nations has increased (along with the United States' trade deficit).
 These trends are now affecting the service sector as well.

-Importation of foreign labor using work visas

-Labor, often skilled and educated, moves to a nation on a temporary or permanent basis.
-This has the effect of increasing the supply of labor in that nation's market.

-This type of labor importation may be advantageous.
-According to the National Venture Capital Association (NVCA), a registered political action committee, more than 25% of all startups responding to an NVCA survey, in the San Francisco Bay Area of the US in the last 15 years were "immigrant-founded" (most likely former or current H-1Bs).
-40% of all publicly traded and venture founded companies in high tech manufacturing were started by immigrants.
-These account for more than half of all jobs in this sector.

-Conversely, the NVCA "American Made," publication makes little mention of US born co-founders, makes an errant claim that Intel has an immigrant founder, resulting in a faulty claim of the following companies employing more than 245,000 people in 2005: